 Handmade cotton rag papers are made from post consumer fibres, such as old t-shirts.
 They have the potential to achieve the lowest carbon footprint during production.
 For instance, the pulp of Jackson’s Eco paper is dried slowly in the sun, and the water used to turn the rags into pulp is run off to irrigate the fields neighbouring the papermaking factory.
 Because cotton paper pulp is naturally pH neutral the water does not impact upon the surrounding environment.

 It’s easy to automatically think that cutting down trees is not particularly kind to the environment.
 However the majority of trees used to make paper are farmed and sustainable.
-The trees you find in a tropical rainforest are not suitable for so papermaking does not contribute to their destruction.
+The trees you find in a tropical rainforest are not suitable, so papermaking does not contribute to their destruction.
 Fine art paper mills mainly use virgin pulp imported from West Europe because the quality of the fibres means that the resulting paper can withstand heavy treatment, such as being scrubbed or laden with watercolour washes.
 Trees for papermaking are grown specifically for purpose, in a way that ensures consistent supply.
 Countries such as Finland, Sweden, Canada and the US are all growing trees faster than they are felling them.
 The wonderful by-product of this is the rate of photosynthesis that these farmed trees are capable of, feeding off carbon dioxide from the atmosphere and combining it with sunlight and water to feed itself with sugar, and to feed the air, and us, oxygen.
 Without growing trees for papermaking we would inevitably reduce the number of trees being planted and also consequently the rate of photosynthesis.

 Virgin paper production and paper recycling are fully dependent on one another, as this allows production to remain sustainable.
 It is not possible to only use recycled pulp for fine art use, because the re-pulping process necessary when recycling can shorten the fibres, reducing the strength of the end product.
 Additionally, when making recycled paper, there is very little certainty of the various chemicals that might be present in the pulp.
 Paper that has had a previous life serving non-fine art purposes is likely to contain lignins or bleaches which will prevent the resulting paper from being archival.
 When recycled fibres have been used to make drawing paper, some virgin pulp has to be added to compensate for the fibres that are no longer usable as well as to minimise the percentage of impurities.
 Additionally, recycled paper requires additional processes such as de-inking, degreasing and the removal of additives.
 Each of these comes with its own set of challenges, whether it’s the toxic sludge accumulated from de-inking or the undermining of the strength of the end product as a result of grease in the pulp.
 Ultimately, these problems can only be solved with solutions that require more energy and more chemicals.
 This is another reason why recycled paper isn’t always the most environmentally friendly choice.